LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 .. _flag_prolog_dialect:

 ``prolog_dialect``
-   Name of the back-end Prolog compiler (an atom).
+   Name of the backend Prolog compiler (an atom).
 This flag can be used for :ref:`conditional compilation <conditional_compilation_directives>` of Prolog specific code.